planetoftheweb/angular/slides/02_04_advancedfilters.md

 ## Array Filters

 - `limitTo:qty:start`
+- `filter:keyword`
 - `orderBy:key:reverse`

 > > Author Notes:
 - The first filter we'll look at is called limitTo and it creates a new array or string by showing you only a certain number o felements from an array. you can control wether it starts from the beginning or the end of the list and what position to start from.

+- Although it's a bit confusing, one of the filters is called 'filter' It selects a subset of items from an array and makes a new array from it.
+We can use it to do a live search of our data.

-- The second filter we're interested in is called OrderBy and it lets you  you to re-order an array based on a key in ascending or descending order.
+- The third filter we're interested in is called OrderBy and it lets you  you to re-order an array based on a key in ascending or descending order.

 ## Conclusion